Pui Pui (crocodile): Pui Pui's Home

 On 29 August 2006, she was moved into her landscaped enclosure and can be easily viewed by the public.
 Pui Pui's Home was designed to provide the reptile with a healthy and comfortable living environment.

 The outdoor enclosure is about 8 by 9 m, of which 70% is pool area.
 With a maximum depth of one metre, the pool is landscaped with plants to provide sheltered areas, hiding places and basking areas for the reptile.
 Outdoor facilities include infra-red heaters, a heat pad and a weighing scale.
 Water in the pool is continuously circulated through a filtration system.

 Age and size

 Pui Pui was estimated to be about 4 years-old when she was captured in 2004, therefore suggesting that she was born in 2000.

 Measuring 1.75 m and weighing 19.5 kg when she moved to her permanent home in August 2006, Pui Pui will grow to three metres when fully matured.
-The 72-square-meter outdoor enclosure in the Hong Kong Wetland Park is designed to accommodate her as she grows larger.
+The 72-meter2 outdoor enclosure in the Hong Kong Wetland Park is designed to accommodate her as she grows larger.

 Popular culture

-In October 2004, a bilingual children's book "The Crocodile who wanted to be famous" which is based on the life of Pui Pui was published by Sixth Finger Press and attracted widespread interest in both the Chinese and English media.
+In October 2004, a bilingual children's book "The Crocodile who wanted to be famous", which is based on the life of Pui Pui, was published by Sixth Finger Press and attracted widespread interest in both the Chinese and English media.